 This transaction is the latest in a series of high profile investment grade acquisition financings Weil has been involved in over the past year.
 Other recent matters include representing:

 - J.P.
-Morgan, Bank of America Merrill Lynch and Goldman Sachs in providing committed debt financing for Keurig Green Mountain’s acquisition of Dr Pepper Snapple Group.
+Morgan, Goldman Sachs and another major financial institution in providing committed debt financing for Keurig Green Mountain’s acquisition of Dr Pepper Snapple Group.

 - Goldman Sachs in an up to $9 billion bridge facility for a new “Fox,” an entity comprising highly-rated news, sports and broadcast businesses to be spun off by Twenty-First Century Fox, Inc. to its shareholders.

-- Barclays, Goldman Sachs and Bank of America Merrill Lynch, as joint lead arrangers, in a $49 billion committed facility to finance in part CVS Health Corporation’s pending $77 billion acquisition of Aetna Inc.
+- Barclays, Goldman Sachs and another major financial institution, as joint lead arrangers, in a $49 billion committed facility to finance in part CVS Health Corporation’s pending $77 billion acquisition of Aetna Inc.

 - Morgan Stanley in connection with the financing for Assurant, Inc., a global leader in risk management solutions, to support its $2.5 billion acquisition of The Warranty Group, a global provider of warranty solutions and related benefits, from TPG Capital.

-- Goldman Sachs and Bank of America Merrill Lynch, as joint lead arrangers and joint bookrunners, in a $13.7 billion committed unsecured bridge facility to finance Amazon’s acquisition of Whole Foods Market.
+- Goldman Sachs and another major financial institution, as joint lead arrangers and joint bookrunners, in a $13.7 billion committed unsecured bridge facility to finance Amazon’s acquisition of Whole Foods Market.

 - Morgan Stanley as sole lead arranger and sole lead bookrunner in a $4.5 billion committed bridge facility, and as lead arranger and bookrunner in $3.3 billion term and revolving facilities, and Morgan Stanley, J.P.
-Morgan and Bank of America Merrill Lynch as representatives of the underwriters in a $2.75 billion senior notes offering by Tyson Foods, Inc. to finance its $4.2 billion merger with AdvancePierre Foods Holdings, Inc., a producer and distributor of ready-to-eat sandwiches, sandwich components and other entrées and snacks.
+Morgan and another major financial institution as representatives of the underwriters in a $2.75 billion senior notes offering by Tyson Foods, Inc. to finance its $4.2 billion merger with AdvancePierre Foods Holdings, Inc., a producer and distributor of ready-to-eat sandwiches, sandwich components and other entrées and snacks.

 - Citi, as sole lead arranger and sole lead bookrunner in a $15.7 billion committed bridge facility, and as lead arranger and bookrunner in $4.5 billion term and revolving working capital facilities, for Becton, Dickinson and Company (BD), a medical technology company, to support BD's pending $24 billion acquisition of C. R. Bard Inc., a medical equipment maker specializing in the manufacture of vascular, urology, oncology, and surgical specialty products.